leezer94/TIL/Udemy/JS-Bootcamp/README.md

 `Implicit return`

 - Adding an implicit return to an arrow function means that you don't have to write the return keyword itself

+reduce()

+`Spread`

+- Spread syntax allows an iterable such as an array to be `expanded` in place where Zero or more arguments (for function calls) or elements (for array literals) are expected, or an object expressions to be `expanded` in places where zero or more key -value pairs (for object literals) are `expanded`

+`Spread in Array Literals`

+- Create a new array using an existing array.
+- Spreads the elements from one array into a new array
+- same as split('') ?

+`Rest`

+- it looks like spread but it is actually not
+- Instead of spreading data out into argumens or into a new object or an array it collects things down to a single array
+- It does not work in Arrow Functions

+`Destructuring Arrays`

+- A short, clean syntax to 'unpack'
+- Valuse from arrays
+- Prorperties from obejcts into distrinct variables